 The Company determined the fair value using the market approach, which is based on the market capitalization by using the share price of the Company on the NYSE and an appropriate control premium.
-As of March 31, 2020, the market capitalization of the Company was significantly higher than the net book value, therefore there was no need to continue to step two.
-Taro determined the goodwill was not impaired as of March 31, 2020 and 2019.
+As of March 31, 2021 and 2020, the market capitalization of the Company was significantly higher than the net book value, therefore no impairment was recorded.